ObiajuluM/W3Alexandria/README.md

 #### A project to decentralize and distribute literary infrastructure.

-Approaches found here can be directly integrated with the distributed metaverse.
+Approaches found here can be directly integrated with the metaverse or any existing dapp.

 #### Project Alexandria will bring literary arts on-chain, make literary censorship impossible and directly reward the artist/ publisher.